rmina9474/MVC-FrameWork-Demo/README.md

 - SQL Server (or SQL Server Express) (for local development)
 - Visual Studio 2022 or Visual Studio Code (for local development)
 - Docker and Docker Compose (for containerized deployment)
+- SSL Certificate (for secure payment processing)
+- Payment Gateway API Keys (for MoMo and VNPay integration)

 ### Installation Steps